 At Kelmscott we pride ourselves on the large number of co-curricular opportunities that are available.
 There are a myriad of clubs before, during and after school.
-We also provide a variety of residential trips including a Spanish/Art residential to Barcelona, a Shakespeare residential to Stratford-upon-Avon, a PE residential in Sussex as well as a History residential to see the 1st and 2nd World War battlefields.
+We also provide a variety of residential trips including a Classics residential trip to Bath, a Shakespeare residential to Stratford-upon-Avon, a PE residential in Sussex as well as a History residential to see the 1st and 2nd World War battlefields.
 Instrumental lessons are also available to students as well as a thriving school choir.

-Last year we introduced a new business mentoring programme in association with our partners Wise and 6KBW Barristers chambers.
-This matches students with a mentor from one of those work places, who they meet with regularly, in school at the workplace, for support, guidance and advice.
+We also benefit from a business mentoring programme that matches students with a mentor from a business, who they meet with regularly, in school and at the workplace, for support, guidance and advice.